Gigaclank/Node-Server/README.md

 * npm install express-basic-auth
 * (npm install morgan express fs path mysql express-basic-auth) - this will install all at the same time

+* It may be neccisary to run the following command in mySQL for version 8.0 + ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'password'

 Usinging OpenSSL generate two files follow this guide to generate files.
  - https://rietta.com/blog/2012/01/27/openssl-generating-rsa-key-from-command/